vic-ma/howtodismantle.github.io/_posts/2024-11-17-Cracking-the-code-Part-I-Getting-started-with-Peakboard-Hub-API.md

 ## Authenfication

-Before we can do our first API call, we must turn the API key into an access to token.
+Before we can do our first API call, we must turn the API key into an access token.
 There's a public API function available to do that: "/public-api/v1/auth/token".
 It requires to submit the API key in the header of the request.
-If successful, it returns a JSON string the contains the "accessToken" that can be sued later.
+If successful, it returns a JSON string that contains the "accessToken" that can be used later.

 The following code shows how to do that in C#.
 Feel free to download the whole [cs file](/assets/2024-11-17/PeakboardHubAPIPart1.cs) for this example.
 We use the nuget package Newtonsoft.Json to do the JSON operations.

 - We add the key to the header
 - Call the token function
-- Get the token from he response and put it in te header for the next call
+- Get the token from the response and put it in the header for the next call
 - remove the API key from the header, because we only needed it for the first call

-After that squence, the HttpClient object is ready to be used with any other API call that is within the scope of the initial API key.
+After that sequence, the HttpClient object is ready to be used with any other API call that is within the scope of the initial API key.

 {% highlight cs %}
 lusing Newtonsoft.Json.Linq;